 Action plan and information

-If your employees work in places where the sound level is higher than 85 dB(A), you have to draw up a plan of action.
-This plan should set out ways to reduce risks.
-You should also inform your employees about the dangers of loud sounds.
+You have to draw up an action plan, as a part of your risk inventory and evaluation (RI&E).
+Do your employees work in places where the sound level is higher than 85 dB(A)?
+Your action plan must set out ways to reduce risks of harmful noise.
+You must also inform your employees about the dangers of loud noises.